 The bi-metal strip is wound in a loop or spiral and when it gets hot and/or cold it expands and contracts according to the temperature.
 This causes the mercury bulb to move.
 This tilts the mercury bulb inside the thermostat in one direction or the other depending on the temperature.
 When the thermostat is set to heat and the temperature gets cold the bimetal moves and the bulb tilts causing the mercury to slide in the bulb to complete the circuit and call for heat.

 As the temperature warms the bi-metal reacts to the warming and when the bi-metal reaches the user selected set point it causes the mercury bulb to tilt and the mercury to slide breaking the circuit on a call for heat.
-The same sequence happens on a call for air conditioning except the mercury in bulb completes the circuit on a different set of contacts which control the air conditioning.
+The same sequence happens on a call for air conditioning except for the mercury in bulb completes the circuit on a different set of contacts which control the air conditioning.

 The Mercury Switch Thermostat - Mercury Thermostat Disposal

 It is important that when the mercury thermostat is replaced by another thermostat that the thermostat is disposed of properly.
-Mercury is a highly toxic metal and care is not taken in disposal of the mercury the environment suffers.
+Mercury is a highly toxic metal and care is not taken in the disposal of the mercury the environment suffers.
 This directly affects things like water purity, wildlife, and even the health of humans.
 Call your local sanitation department or consult with a thermostat supplier.
 Typically they have programs set up to ensure that these thermostats are disposed of properly.

 The Mercury Switch Thermostat